sofyloafy/bank-tech-test/README.md

 * Rubocop to ensure good linting and only consistent code was created.
 This included the customisation of the Rubocop preferences so that it was fit for purpose.
 * SimpleCov was used to safeguard against spiking and unsustainable code.

-## Approach
-* I began by dividing the responsibilities, and trying to understand how they could be spread across classes.
-I landed on 3 classes, one to handle transactions, Transaction, one to handle formatting of those transactions into a statement, Statement, and one to implement and execute the two previous classes, BankAccount.